 The Hyundai Genesis Coupe has 10 cubic feet of cargo space, which is about average for the class.
-If you want a sports car, but need the most trunk space available, consider the Mitsubishi Eclipse or Dodge Challenger, which have 15.7 and 16.2 cubic feet for cargo, respectively.
+Reviewers are pleased with the trunk space in the Genesis Coupe, especially when its rear seats are folded down.

 Next Steps: Hyundai Genesis Coupe

-Get the U.S. News Best Price for the Hyundai Genesis Coupe
+- View the best prices for the 2014 Hyundai Genesis Coupe

 - Calculate monthly payment and apply for a loan

-- Search used Hyundai Genesis Coupe for sale (1,655 listings)
+- Search used Hyundai Genesis Coupe for sale (None listings)